MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     Replace `YOUR-USERNAME` with your actual GitHub username.

-1. Navigate into the cloned repository:
+1. To navigate into your ContosoDashboard directory, enter the following command:

     ```powershell
     cd ContosoDashboard
     ```

-1. Initialize GitHub Spec Kit within the existing project:
+1. To initialize GitHub Spec Kit within your existing project, enter the following command:

     ```powershell
-    specify init --existing --ai copilot --script ps
+    specify init --here --ai copilot --script ps
     ```

-    The `specify init` command uses the following options:
+    The command uses the following components:

-    - `--existing` - Initializes Spec Kit in the current directory (existing project)
+    - `--here` - Initializes Spec Kit in the current directory (existing project).
-    - `--ai copilot` - Configures the project for GitHub Copilot
+    - `--ai copilot` - Configures the project for GitHub Copilot.
-    - `--script ps` - Uses PowerShell scripts (use `--script sh` for bash/zsh on macOS/Linux)
+    - `--script ps` - Uses PowerShell scripts (use `--script sh` for bash/zsh on macOS/Linux).

     > **Note**: If you're using macOS or Linux, replace `--script ps` with `--script sh`.